LateButSteady/diffusion_simpleUI/README.md

     . ddpm_ckpt_text_cond_clip.pth

 ### 4. Generate Images
   - Select '**Image Type**'
   - Enter x, y coordinates in '**4-1.
 Embedding Conditions**'
   - You can give some randomness to the enterred coordinates by the value of '**Jitter Strength**'
   - Check '**Random**' if you want to generate images from random location.
 It will select random coordinates in the range of the values of text files in caption folder
+  - Click '**Generate**' button to generate images
-  - The generated images are saved in '**cond_text_samples**'
+  - The generated images are saved in '**cond_text_samples**' folder